JamieBort/Learning-Directory/Testing/README.md

 Resources relevant to this directory.

 ### Resources to explore

+Search terms for more tutorials: Junit test examples, and Medium: https://medium.com/search?q=junit

+For Java, using Maven to set up your testing environment: https://dev.to/chrisvasqm/introduction-to-unit-testing-with-java-2544

 These will be deleted when I am done with them.
 If they are of use they'll be moved to the [Vetted Resources](#vetted-resources) section below.
 Or a relevant file/directory in this directory.